bparanj/crystal/electronics/design/electromagnetism.md

 Electromagnetism is a fundamental branch of physics that studies the interaction between electric charges and magnetic fields.
 It is one of the four fundamental forces of nature and is responsible for many physical phenomena,  the behavior of electric and magnetic fields and their interactions with matter.

-### Concepts:

-1. Electric Charges and Electric Fields:

-   - Electric Charge:
+Electric Charge:

    Electromagnetism begins with the concept of electric charge, which is a property of certain subatomic particles (such as electrons and protons) that causes them to experience a force when placed in an electric or magnetic field.

-   - Electric Field:
+Electric Field:

    An electric field is a region around a charged object where other charges experience a force.
 The strength of the electric field depends on the amount of charge and the distance from the charge.

-2. Magnetic Fields:

-   - Magnetic Field:
+Magnetic Field:

    A magnetic field is a region around a magnetized object or moving electric charge where magnetic forces can be observed.
 Like electric fields, magnetic fields have both direction and magnitude, and they influence the behavior of magnetic materials and moving charges.

-   - Magnetic Poles:
+Magnetic Poles:

    Magnets have two poles, north and south, and magnetic fields flow from the north pole to the south pole.
 Like poles repel each other, while opposite poles attract.

-3. Relationship Between Electricity and Magnetism:
+Relationship Between Electricity and Magnetism:

    - Electromagnetic Induction: